SWEG-2015EC-Batch/Just-Coding/ETS1278_15_SUAD_ABRAR/Activity 3.1 /Grade calculator.md

  9: Check

-   If Total is greater than or equal to 90, print "A+"
+   -If Total is greater than or equal to 90, print "A+"

-   If Total is greater than or equal to 80, print "A"
+   -If Total is greater than or equal to 80, print "A"

-   If Total is greater than or equal to 75, print "B+"
+   -If Total is greater than or equal to 75, print "B+"

-   If Total is greater than or equal to 60, print "B"
+   -If Total is greater than or equal to 60, print "B"

-   If Total is greater than or equal to 55, print "C+"
+   -If Total is greater than or equal to 55, print "C+"

-   If Total is greater than or equal to 45, print "C"
+   -If Total is greater than or equal to 45, print "C"

-   If Total is greater than or equal to 30, print "D"
+   -If Total is greater than or equal to 30, print "D"

-   If Total is less than 30, print "F"
+   -If Total is less than 30, print "F"

  10: Print Total